FLamparski/FLamparski.github.io/_posts/2014-11-16-ucas-as-individual.md

 primary person of choice by then, I'll have to ask someone else.

 Half of the month has already gone past.
 Tick tock.

-_Next in the series: In which I explain why your 4000-character statement is actually 4007 characters long_

 [chaser]: https://www.chaser.io
 [enlondon]: http://www.the-enlightened.info/